The Legend of the Fox: The one who sees what others do not see

 • Observation: understanding through silence rather than words.

-• Intuition: following instinct, which speaks before reason.
+• Intuition: following the instinct that speaks before reason.

-The fox says nothing, but he shows everything.
+The Fox says nothing, but it shows everything.

 What does the fox symbolize in indigenous traditions?